lucidarki/nvidia-arch-guide/README.md

 Pre-Installation

-Make sure you updated your system to the latest version sudo pacman -Sy sudo pacman -Syu
+Make sure you have fully updated your system to the latest version
+<pre>sudo pacman -Sy</pre>
+<pre>sudo pacman -Syu</pre>

 Step 1

-Make sure you have installed linux-headers and the dkms package
+Make sure you have installed linux-headers, nano and the dkms package
-<pre>sudo pacman -S linux-headers dkms</pre>
+<pre>sudo pacman -S linux-headers dkms nano</pre>

 Step 2